-A simple logic: \mathcal{DL} Concept-forming operators Sentences Semantics Entailment Open World Assumption
+A simple logic: \mathcal{DL} Concept-forming operators Sentences Semantics Entailment Open World Assumption OWA is tricky...

 A desired feature in a description logic is to define complex concepts in terms of more simpler concepts.
 This is achieved by means of the concept-forming operators.
 We just introduced: